sana23ok/LicenseReader/README.md

 * if `Expires on` is omitted, then in `unlimited` must be used
 * `collectLicenses` does not throw any checked exception
 * `BufferedWriter`/`BufferedReader` must be used for IO operations
+* All IO buffered streams must be defined using `try-with-resources` syntax

 ## Examples